Cyndie1416/RetailPOS/SETUP.md

 ## 💾 **STEP 5: Data Management**

 ### **Your Data is Safe:**
-- ✅ All data stored locally on your device
+- ✅ All data stored locally on your device (localStorage)
-- ✅ No internet required
+- ✅ No internet required for operation
-- ✅ Automatic backups
+- ✅ Automatic backups to JSON files
 - ✅ Export/import functionality
+- ✅ Data persists between sessions

 ### **Backup Your Data:**
 1. Go to Settings tab
 2. Click "Export Data" to download backup
+3. Click "Backup Data" for automatic backup
-3. Keep backup files safe
+4. Keep backup files safe

 ## 🔧 **STEP 6: Customize for Your Store**